bergesinstitute/graf-method/book-3-unit-4.md

     -ísimo / -ísima

 Tiene valor aumentativo.
 Solamente usamos este sufijo con adjetivos o adverbios.
+It has an augmentative value.
+We only use this suffix with adjectives or adverbs.

 *Marta es guapa.* (Marta is pretty.)